ebukaracer/EzSaverLite/README.md

 - **Demo**: Includes a Demo to help you quickly get started.

 ## Installation
- *In unity editor inside package manager:*
-- Hit `(+)`, choose `Add package from Git URL`(Unity 2019.4+)
+_Inside the Unity Editor using the Package Manager:_
+- Click the **(+)** button in the Package Manager and select **"Add package from Git URL"** (requires Unity 2019.4 or later).
-- Paste the `URL` for this package inside the box: https://github.com/ebukaracer/EzSaverLite.git#upm
+-  Paste the Git URL of this package into the input box: https://github.com/ebukaracer/EzSaverLite.git#upm
-- Hit `Add`
+-  Click **Add** to install the package.
-- If you're using assembly definition in your project, be sure to add this package's reference under: `Assembly Definition References` or check out [this](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html)
+-  If your project uses **Assembly Definitions**, make sure to add a reference to this package under **Assembly Definition References**.
+    For more help, see [this guide](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html).

 ## Quick Usage
 #### Saving Data: